 I don’t feel that the airline should have told us that we got free tickets anywhere it flies and then not honor them.
 The saddest part is that my children were so excited for another family trip, and having to tell them that it wasn’t going to happen was really hard.
 Any advice or help would be greatly appreciated. — Jill King-Fernandez, Fort Lauderdale, Fl.

-Answer: Spirit should have warned you that seats were subject to availability, that you would have to pay taxes on the fare and that the vouchers expired in two months.
+Spirit should have warned you that seats were subject to availability, that you would have to pay taxes on the fare and that the vouchers expired in two months.
 By your account, the airline cautioned you only on the last item, which you didn’t seem to think would be a problem.
 But it was.

 Let’s talk about overbooking for a second — also not a Spirit-specific problem.
 Virtually every airline sells more seats than it has available, expecting that some passengers won’t show up.
 But when everyone does, airlines have to start asking for volunteers.

 After you contacted Spirit, it agreed to issue less-restrictive vouchers — a reasonable response from the airline.
 Even then, you say you couldn’t find an available flight.
 That’s when you turned to me.
+(Here’s a story about Spirit Airlines instructing a passenger who couldn’t fit into the airplane seat to stand.)

 I think a brief, polite email to an executive at Spirit might have helped fix this.
 I list their names, numbers and emails on my consumer-advocacy site: Spirit Airlines.

+You contacted my advocacy team for help.
 I contacted Spirit on your behalf, and it worked with you to find an available flight for your family.